dotnet-campus/DotNetCampus.CommandLine/docs/en/README.md

 ## Command Handling and Verbs

-You can use the command handler pattern to handle different commands (verbs), similar to `git commit`, `git push`, etc.:
+You can use the command handler pattern to handle different commands (verbs), similar to `git commit`, `git push`, etc. DotNetCampus.CommandLine provides several ways to add command handlers:

+### 1. Using Delegates to Handle Commands

+The simplest way is to handle commands through delegates, separating the command option type from the handling logic:

 ```csharp
 var commandLine = CommandLine.Parse(args);